 The control file is a vital component of any Debian package.
 It provides necessary information about the package such as its name, version, architecture, dependencies, etc.

-Use a text editor to create a file named control in the DEBIAN directory with the following contents:
+Use a text editor to create a file named control in the DEBIAN directory:

 Make sure to replace “Your Name” and “[email protected]” with your actual name and email address.
 The “Depends” field should list any dependencies that your package has.